Forestry and timber

-- The Tahune Airwalk enables visitors to walk 45m above the ground through the canopy of a mixed-use forest canopy near the confluence of the Huon and Picton rivers south of Hobart.
+- The Tahune Airwalk enables visitors to walk 45m above the ground through the canopy of a mixed-use forest near the confluence of the Huon and Picton rivers south of Hobart.

-- Tasmanian companies produce laminated timber beams and use them in engineering such timber structures as dome roofs, church roofs, footbridges, marinas, factory kits and house kits.
+- Tasmanian companies produce laminated timber beams and use them in engineering timber structures such as dome roofs, church roofs, footbridges, marinas, factory kits and house kits.

 - The Tarkine Wilderness Experience, in 600ha of moist blackwood forest near Smithton, features boardwalks through a giant sinkhole where visitors can explore a fertile, self-regenerating swamp without getting their feet wet.
 There is a slide for the adventurous and many intriguing artworks.